 Arriving at the airport, I was surprised to see a substantial line at security, but I still arrived at the gate 45 minutes before the scheduled 06:30 departure.

 Precisely at 06:30, the Yeti Airlines ground staff announced boarding of flight YT301.
 Passengers for the flight were escorted to a bus that took us to the plane on the tarmac.

 Seating on the aircraft is in a 1×2 arrangement.
 We all had assigned seats.
 As requested, I had been assigned seat 6A, an exit-row window seat on the single seat, left side of the plane.
-The seats on the right side were double seats.
 Only one passenger, though, had been assigned to each row on the right side so everyone had a window seat on this flight.
 This is the same type aircraft that was used on my flight from Kathmandu to Pokara, Nepal.